JosephMainaDev/josephmainadev.github.io/README.md

-This repo hosts several tools built while learning [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/) and [Tailwind CSS](https://tailwindcss.com/).
+This repo hosts several projects built while learning [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/) and [Tailwind CSS](https://tailwindcss.com/).

-The tools are hosted with GitHub Pages and can be accessed here: https://josephkmaina.github.io/tools.
+The projects are hosted with GitHub Pages and can be accessed here: https://mainadotkim.github.io.

 Enjoy playing with the tools :stuck_out_tongue_winking_eye: